Premonoidal and Kleisli double categories: Monoidality of purely central premonoidal double categories

 \begin{rem} Visually, the pasting diagrams for the 12 equations from the above definition have the same form as the diagrams of \deref{cub}.
-Indeed, in Subsection 5.4 of \cite{Fem:Gray1} we showed that there is a 1-1 correspondence between {\em transformations of quasi-functors of two variables} and {\em quasi-functors of three variables}. \end{rem}
+Indeed, in Subsection 5.6 of \cite{Fem:Gray1} we showed that there is a 1-1 correspondence between {\em vertical transformations of quasi-functors of two variables} and {\em quasi-functors of three variables}.
+We had an analogous situation in the double funny case, recall \prref{ternary eq}. \end{rem}

-Cubical functors of more than three variables and their vertical strict transformations are defined as follows.
+Pseudodouble quasi-functors of more than three variables and their vertical strict transformations are defined as follows.